Northern Avenue Bridge: Replacement plans

 Later in the spring, the City of Boston and the Boston Society of Architects sponsored an "ideas competition" for reconstruction or replacement of the bridge.

 In December 2019, city officials announced that the bridge would be rebuilt for use solely by pedestrians and bicyclists.
 Updated plans were announced in May 2020; design was expected to be finalized by the end of 2020 and construction to begin in 2021.
 However, the project was delayed due to the COVID-19 pandemic and the resignation of Mayor Marty Walsh.

+Demolition plan

+On November 4, 2024, the City of Boston submitted a Project Notification Form to the Massachusetts Historical Commission setting out its plan to demolish the bridge.
+The plan calls for the removal of the superstructure and the repair of the piers.

+As of March 2025, Boston's public works department "is advancing plans to break it apart and load the pieces onto barges to a waterfront staging area... for disassembly and paint removal."
+The chief of the Boston Water and Sewer Commission has proposed a movable storm barrier for the site, which might receive federal funding and provide a foundation for a footbridge.